-What if I haven’t asked participants for their shirt sizes?
+What if I haven’t asked participants for their shirt sizes during registration?

 Depending on the type of running event, shirt sizing can vary greatly.
 For example, events that attract less experience runners may skew toward larger sizes, while events that primarily attract seasoned runners or are geared toward women’s themes, may skew toward smaller sizes.

 It is strongly recommended that you gather size information from event participants whenever possible.
 However, if you are not able to do this or have neglected collecting this information, it is best practice to order all shirts in a unisex style and to consider the following approximate percentages when ordering:

 If your event is expected to attract a high number of less-active or recreational runners, go for: